vedph/cadmus-itinera-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 This is the frontend for the second generation of the Cadmus Itinera editor.
-Currently it's an empty shell, which will be progressively filled with new content.
-At the end, this will supersede the [old editor frontend](https://github.com/vedph/cadmus_itinera).

 The codicological parts in this project will be imported from an [independent library](https://github.com/vedph/cadmus-codicology).